forwards/workshops/York2020_01/README.md

 **For Windows with no admin rights**

-Download the latest Rtools installer, `Rtools.exe`, from https://cran.r-project.org/bin/windows/Rtools/.
+Download the latest (recommended) Rtools installer, `Rtools.exe`, from https://cran.r-project.org/bin/windows/Rtools/.
 Run the installer keeping the default settings.